angular/angular/aio/content/guide/reactive-forms.md

 ## Managing control values

 Reactive forms give you access to the form control state and value at a point in time.
-You can also display or manipulate the current state or value through the component class or template.
+You can manipulate the current state and value through the component class or the component template.
 The following examples below display the value of a `FormControl` and change it.

 {@a display-value}

 ### Display the control’s value

 Every `FormControl` provides its current value as an observable through the `valueChanges` property.
-You can subscribe immediately, retrieve, or listen to changes in the form’s value in the template using the `AsyncPipe` or in the component class using the `subscribe()` method.
+You can listen to changes in the form’s value in the template using the `AsyncPipe` or in the component class using the `subscribe()` method.
 The `value` property also gives you a snapshot of the current value.

 Display the current value using interpolation in the template as shown in the following example.